AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 | 1.78 | 16:9 |
 | 0.56 | 9:16 |

-For example, a video that is 1440 width x 1080 height has an aspect ratio of 1440/1080, or 1.33.
+For example, a video that is 1440 width &times; 1080 height has an aspect ratio of 1440/1080, or 1.33.
 In this case, you choose a video encoding preset with a 4:3 aspect ratio to encode the video file.

 ### Data rate {#data-rate}